NIU1672891/Pokemon_Identifier/README.md

 https://www.kaggle.com/datasets/bhawks/pokemon-generation-one-22k
 https://drive.google.com/drive/folders/1tmcdsoX67NvmAgtmGJgo6kb3N6SlJeLu

+Both zips must be unzipped, and the "images" zip must be saved us "digimon".

 ## Key Objectives:
 - Get predictions on which photo is a Pokemon or a Digimon.
 - Predict which Pokémon appears in the photo.